facebook/react/docs/docs/typechecking-with-proptypes.md

 > Note:
 >
-> `React.PropTypes` has moved into a different package since React v15.5.
+> `React.PropTypes` was moved into a different package on React v15.5.
 Please use [the `prop-types` library instead](https://www.npmjs.com/package/prop-types).
 >
 >We provide [a codemod script](/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) to automate the conversion.